view-components/view-components/doc/cookbook.md

 * ResourceManager::ignoreCss()
 * ResourceManager::ignoreJs()

-Each of listed methods accepts one argument with resource URL or alias or array of URLs or aliases.
+Each of listed methods accepts one argument with resource URL or alias or array of URL's or aliases.

 ### Example
 ```php